Public comment on ASIC's regulatory activities

 Where we do confirm the existence of an investigation, we will generally make no further comment until the investigation is concluded.
 We will only provide updates on the progress of the investigation if it is in the public interest to do so.
 In determining whether updates are in the public interest, we will have regard to the principles set out in this information sheet.

 In some circumstances third parties may suggest that we are investigating a matter.
-We will only verify these comments if it is in the public interest to do so.
+We will verify these comments if it is in the public interest to do so.
 In determining this we will have regard to the principles set out in this information sheet.

-If we conclude an investigation without taking any regulatory action, we will tell that to people previously identified as persons of interest, if possible.
+If we conclude an investigation without taking regulatory action, we will tell that to people previously identified as persons of interest, if possible.
 This notification is not, however, a guarantee that we will not take action in the future.
 We will also generally advise any person who reported the alleged misconduct of this result.

 Generally, we will not comment on whether a matter is referred to the CDPP before a prosecution is commenced.